Ronkahn21/grove/docs/designs/topology.md

 - **Rack**: First-level network grouping of compute hosts (includes NVLink domains as logical racks)
 - **Host**: Individual compute host
 - **Numa**: NUMA node (processor and memory locality domain) within a compute host

+**Characteristics:**

+- **Cluster-scoped resource**: Only one ClusterTopology resource managed by operator: "grove-topology"
+- **Operator-managed resource**: Created and managed by Grove operator based on OperatorConfiguration
+- **User-created CRs allowed**: Users can create additional ClusterTopology CRs but Grove does not use them
+- **Fixed name for managed CR**: Operator-managed CR always named "grove-topology"
+- **Mutability**:
+  - **Operator-managed CR** ("grove-topology"): Only modified by operator at startup (not runtime)
+  - **User-created CRs**: Fully mutable - can be modified anytime
+- **Order-Independent Configuration**: The mapping of topology domains to kubernetes labels, in order to define levels, can be specified in any order - no hierarchical ordering enforced in OperatorConfiguration
+- **Supported topology levels**: Region, Zone, DataCenter, Block, Rack, Host, Numa
+- **Webhook-validated**: Webhook validates domain/key uniqueness, key format, and authorization (only operator can modify "grove-topology")

 **API Structure:**